ReScience/ReScience-submission/article/Caron-Lessard-Wu-Poisot-2018.md

 # Discussion

-Overall, we were able to replicate every result from @Hassell85.
+Overall, we were able to replicate most results from @Hassell85.
 We found the exact same results for the deterministic model.
 We standardized the limits for the axes, which was not the case in the original paper.
 This allows a more convenient comparison of the different results.